 Myth of the “Scientific Method”

 It is often perceived that there is a step-by-step procedure similar to a recipe in all scientific research.
-However, there is no single "scientific method" that guarantees the development of scientific knowledge.
-Furthermore, there is no single sequence of practical, conceptual or logical activities that leads precisely to valid statements in the development of scientific knowledge.
+However, there is no single “scientific method” that guarantees the development of scientific knowledge.
+Moreover, there is no single sequence of practical, conceptual or logical activities that accurately leads to valid claims in the development of scientific knowledge.

 Myth of “The Experimentation”

-This myth of the NOS refers to the idea that only experimental research characterizes scientific research.
-However, scientific research can take other forms, such as descriptive and correlative research (Lederman, 2004).
+This myth of NOS refers to the idea that only experimental research characterizes scientific research.
+However, scientific research can take other forms, such as descriptive and correlative (Lederman, 2004).